nylki/lindenmayer/README.md

 Most likely you want to visualize or post-process your L-Systems output in some way.
 You could iterate and parse the result yourself, however `lindemayer` already offers an easy way to define such postprocessing: *final* functions.
 In those final functions you can define what should be done for each literal/character.
-The classic way to use L-Systems is to visualize words with [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).
+The classic way to use L-Systems is to visualize axioms with [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).
 The standard rules, found in Aristid Lindenmayer's and Przemyslaw Prusinkiewicz's classic work [Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop) can be easily implented this way, to output the fractals onto a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).